 Resin Tank LT Lifetime

 All resin tanks are consumables.
-Expect to replace Resin Tank LT after 20,000-30,000 layers or when wear on the film-coated elastic layer begins to affect print quality.
+Expect to replace Resin Tank LT after 20,000-30,000 layers of printing or when wear on the film-coated elastic layer begins to affect print quality.

 Extend the lifetime of Resin Tank LT through proper maintenance and care.
 Learn more about maintaining, cleaning, and replacing Resin Tank LT.